youvegottabecrazy/twitter_scraping/README.md

 - open up `get_metadata.py` and edit the user variable (and save the file)
 - run `python3 get_metadata.py`
 - this will get metadata for every tweet id in `all_ids.json`
-- it will create 4 files
+- it will create 3 output files
   - `username.json` (master file with all metadata)
-  - `username.zip` (a zipped file of the master file with all metadata)
   - `username_short.json` (smaller master file with relevant metadata fields)
   - `username.csv` (csv version of the smaller master file)
+- Remove the temporary incremental files when finished.
+They were there to enable resuming the job if it failed.

+## Creating a sqlite3 database
+- Edit the create_sqlite3.py script
+- Run the create_sqlite3.py script